 You’ve taken in the fine point of this article – how to have great food – so as long as your other preparations are complete, you’re ready for the best time of your life.

 Colorado offers the very best waters to traverse in a raft.
 Beautiful landscapes and excitement await you no matter which river you choose.

 There’s no need to pack granola bars and trail mix.
 You love the outdoors and require much more energy than something a small bird wants.
 Be prepared to cook up or distribute a hearty healthy meal for your rafting party and yourself.

 Whether the rafting trip lasts half of a day or an entire week, you deserve more than just edible food to shove in your mouth – make it taste awesome, too.

-We want to be the ones to help introduce the wonderful world of rafting to you or keep up your favorite hobby of braving the fun rivers of the Colorado.
+We want to be the ones to help introduce the wonderful world of rafting in Colorado to you or keep up your favorite hobby of braving the fun rivers of the state.